OxyContin maker Purdue Pharma files for bankruptcy protection

 States suing the Sacklers, including several over the past week, allege the family improperly reaped billions of dollars from opioid sales despite knowledge of their harmful effects.
 The Sacklers, some of whom previously served on the Purdue's board and are well-known wealthy philanthropists, have denied the allegations.

 Purdue's proposed settlement envisions it becoming a trust that would contribute to U.S. communities, at little or no cost, tens of millions of doses of drugs the company developed to combat opioid overdoses and addiction, the company said.

+Purdue values the drugs at $4.45 billion over a decade, the people familiar with the matter said.
+Under the proposal's terms, the restructured Purdue would be permanently bound by so-called injunctive relief, which includes restrictions on the promotion and sale of opioids.

 States opposing the settlement offer have vowed to fight attempts by Purdue and the Sacklers to use bankruptcy proceedings to contain the litigation.

 On Friday, New York Attorney General Letitia James said she uncovered roughly $1 billion in wire transfers "between the Sacklers, entities they control and different financial institutions, including those that have funnelled funds into Swiss bank accounts."